Adults can have ADHD too!

-Previously ADHD Brighton, the Brighton Adult ADHD Support Group is a small organisation in an ADHD charity partnership, and has been run by volunteers supporting adults with attention deficit hyperactivity disorder (ADHD) for 7 years.
+ADHD Aware is a small organisation based in Brighton which has been run by volunteers for the last 7 years, supporting adults living with attention deficit hyperactivity disorder (ADHD).
 With this new website, we aim to offer support for adult ADHD both locally and nationally.

-We also offer regular structured 'Focus Groups' on a booking only basis.
-This is an opportunity for our members to come together and share advice and personal experiences with the potential to tackle some of the core issues of living with ADHD.
+We also offer regular facilitated and structured ‘Focus Group Sessions‘ – on a booking only basis.
+This is an opportunity for our members to come together and share information, advice and personal experiences, with the potential to tackle some of the core issues of living with ADHD.
+For more information about our support meetings, please see the ADHD Support Group page.

 Our aim is to show our members they are not alone.